 Each year, Americans observe National Hispanic Heritage Month from September 15 to October 15, by celebrating the histories, cultures and contributions of Americans whose ancestors came from Spain, Mexico, the Caribbean and Central and South America.
 The observation started in 1968 as Hispanic Heritage Week under President Lyndon Johnson and was expanded by President Ronald Reagan in 1988 to cover a 30-day period.
 It was enacted into law on August 17, 1988.

 The School Board is proud to present the annual Latinx student recognition event which highlights eight high school students chosen by their principals for their character, leadership and outstanding successes in school and life.
-This year’s recognition will take place at the School Board meeting on Sept.
-19 at 7:00 p.m.
+The School Board will recognize these outstanding students at the Board meeting on Oct.
+8, which starts at 7 p.m.

 – Chip Bonar, Administrator